 This Ayurvedic approach to wellness is part of the Ayurvedic view of psychology and mental health, which shares the teachings of Yoga and Vedanta and the promotion of sattvic living and dharmic use of body, prana and senses, while developing higher powers of attention, concentration and discernment.
 Ayurveda teaches us that introspection and meditation should be part of our daily regimen.

 The knowledge of Ayurveda is centered on one’s individual doshic mind-body constitution as the biological humors of Vata, Pitta and Kapha, extending to the play of the three gunas of Sattva, Rajas and Tamas in the mind, and the right use of our senses and motor organs.
 It requires understanding the proper diet, exercise, rest, recreation and sadhana required to keep these factors in harmony.

 Ayurveda and Self-realization

 Ayurveda shares the same orientation as Yoga, Vedanta and all the Vedic sciences.
-These are all part of the central Vedic science of Self-knowledge and form a comprehensive system of Self-realization.
+These are all part of the central Vedic science of Self-knowledge and form a comprehensive system of Self-realization at a deeper level.
 One certainly needs proper guidance and study in their application but the ultimate work is our daily action, life regimen and sadhana.